RSuiteCMS/rsuite-translation-integration/README.md

 	rsuite.ftp.user - eg myusername
 	rsuite.ftp.password - eg mypassword
 	rsuite.ftp.port - eg 21
-    rsuite.ftp.sftp - true or false; defaults to false, meaning ftp will be used
+    rsuite.ftp.sftp - true or false; defaults to false

 	(We should make it possible to set these via API instead...)